 Letter to the Board

-Pro: This is in line earlier ccNSO Council decision, and makes clear to the Board and broader community where the ccNSO stands.
+Pro: This is in line with the earlier ccNSO Council decision, and makes clear to the Board and broader community where the ccNSO stands.

 Contra: A letter to the Board pre-empts the outcome and is not in line with participation of the ccNSO in the subsequent procedure effort.
 The Board is not in a position to take any action on such a letter.
 At this stage of the process issues, if any need to be resolved between community groups.